nrgetik/genre-cannon/README.md

 genre-cannon
 ============
-Plunders https://en.wikipedia.org/wiki/List_of_popular_music_genres for its sweet, sweet data, and makes it YAML for use in the lastgenre plugin of the beets application
+Plunders https://en.wikipedia.org/wiki/List_of_popular_music_genres for its sweet, sweet data, and makes it YAML ultimately (and specifically) for use in the lastgenre plugin of the sampsyo/beets application